 How much does the 40 Hour Teacher Workweek cost?

 You pay a one-time fee of $175.
-If you join the 2022 cohort by June 30, you get a discounted rate of only $159 (or pay in three installments of $55 each).
+If you join the 2023 cohort between June 15-30, you get a discounted rate of only $159 (or pay in three installments of $55 each).
 Once you join, there are no ongoing fees—you basically pay once, and have access forever.
 In addition, if for any reason you feel the program is not a fit, there is a 100 percent money-back guarantee.
 (Although the site estimates that only three percent of teachers who join request a refund.)

 Can I join anytime I like?